1and1/checkmk-java-client/README.md

 For the appropriate version, please see the ["Version numbers"](#version-numbers) section below and see [Maven Central](https://search.maven.org/search?q=g:com.oneandone%20AND%20a:checkmk-java-client) versions.

+### Demo code

+[Demonstration code](demo/src/main/java/com/ionos/network/checkmk/demo/Main.java) is in the demo project.
+It uses a custom [ApiClient](demo/src/main/java/com/ionos/network/checkmk/demo/CustomApiClient.java) to overcome a problem in sending the Accept header.

 ## Generating the client code